KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

 - "Go to Monitoring hub" at the bottom-left
 -  Then, click "Go to Monitoring hub"

-## SETTING UP ALERT IN POWER BI REPORT USING Data Activator.
+## SETTING UP ALERT IN POWER BI REPORT using Data Activator.
 - Go to your workspace in Fabric.
 - Power BI report
-##### To configure your alert, you have to pick a visual to upon which you want to configure the alert.
+##### To configure your alert, you have to pick a visual upon which you want to configure the alert.
 In our case , we are picking the "Positive Sentiment %" card
 - Click on the "Positive Sentiment %" card, under it click on three dots "..."
 - From the drop-down, choose "set alert"
 - On the right side, under "set an alert" --> "Visual" drop-down, pick the visual you want to set an alert on, say (Card 3)
 - Under "Condition" -->
-   - "Measure": from the drop-down, pick card you want to create alert on, say (Positive Sentiment %)
+   - "Measure": from the drop-down, pick the card you want to create alert on, say (Positive Sentiment %)
    - "Operators": from the drop-down, pick the 'operator' you want for your alert say (Become greater than)
    - "Value", Specify the numerical value you are using as you condition, say (20)
 - Action --> (Outlook email or Teams message)pick one that is suitable to you, say (Outlook email)